 Take one of the strings and pull it out to a slit on the edge of the cardboard loom- pull it down through that slit.

+Take the second thread and pull it out and down through the next slit.
 The third thread goes through the third slit and so forth until all seven strings go out from the center and down through a slit.

-It kind of looks like a flower!
-With all the threads coming up through the center and fanning out and down through the slips.
+The extra string will fall down underneath the cardboard loom.
+With all the threads coming up through the center and fanning out and down through the slips, it looks kind of like a flower.

 This is now the top of the weaving.
 The knot and extra string are on the back of the cardboard loom.